catriiona/TeamCoders_Event_Based_Model/docs/index.md

 * Imaging biomarkers in Alzheimer's disease
 * An overview of the Event Based Model

-#### Day 2 (Approximately 2-3 hours)
+#### Day 2 (Expected time: 2 hours (3 horus max))
 The next day will be a more interactive, hands-on session.
 We will create the teams and then make sure everyone has their environments set up properly.
-Then we will start with a walkthrough of the first task, which involves data cleaning and wrangling.
-One facilitator will go over the basic elements of this task.
+Then we will start with the facilitator demonstrating the basic elements of the first task,  which involves data cleaning and wrangling.
-There is a _demonstration notebook_, where one of the facilitators will go over a practical example of how to perform these tasks.
-There will also be a _project notebook_, which will basically consist of some general instructions on what needs to be completed followed by a set of empty Python cells that must be completed.
-In some cases,  these project notebooks will build upon each other, so that the output from the first project notebook will be used as an input for the second task.
+This session is based on a _demonstration notebook_, which will be provided to the teams so that they can go through the individual steps themselves and what code was used for each of these steps.
+Once they have gone through this notebook, the teams will proceed to the _project notebook_.
+This will cover the same elements as the demonstration notebook, but it will only consist of some general instructions on what needs to be done, followed by a set of empty Python cells that the teams must complete.
+The project notebooks will build upon each other, so that the output from the first project notebook will be used as an input for the task in Week 2.

 #### Days 3-4
 Teams will work together using the information they learned from the lectures and the information provided in the demonstration notebook to solve the challenge set up in the project notebook.
-If needed, teams can arrange sessions with one of the facilitators, where they can discuss anything unclear or if they are stuck on a task.
+If needed, teams can arrange sessions with one of the facilitators, where they can discuss anything that is unclear to them or if they are stuck on a particular part of the task.

 #### Day 5 (Approximately 1-2 hours)
 This will be an online recap session, where all teams will discuss the progress they made on the first task notebook, what they